versia-pub/server/README.md

 ✓ 10000 requests fulfilled in 12.44852s
 ```

-Lysand is extremely fast and can handle tens of thousands of HTTP requests per second on a good server.
+Lysand is extremely fast and can handle thousands of HTTP requests per second on a good server.

 ## How do I run it?

 ### Requirements

-- The [Bun Runtime](https://bun.sh), version 1.0.5 or later (usage of the latest version is recommended)
+- The [Bun Runtime](https://bun.sh), version 1.0.30 or later (usage of the latest version is recommended)
 - A PostgreSQL database
 - (Optional but recommended) A Linux-based operating system
 - (Optional if you want search) A working Meiliseach instance

+> [!WARNING]
+> Lysand has not been tested on Windows or MacOS.
+It is recommended to use a Linux-based operating system to run Lysand.
+>
-> **Note**: We will not be offerring support to Windows or MacOS users.
+> We will not be offerring support to Windows or MacOS users.
 If you are using one of these operating systems, please use a virtual machine or container to run Lysand.

 ### Installation